Master of Indigenous Studies and Master of Māori Studies

 The two master's degrees provide a friendly and supportive learning environment for students through the mixed delivery model which includes, online lectures, one-on-one lecturer-student tutorials, workshops, and Wānanga.

-After completing a minimum of four papers either part time or full time, students opt for either a dissertation or thesis.
-This is the exciting time in a master’s degree where students are often completing research on a topic close to their hearts – it might be to do with their hapū or iwi; the school they teach in; or a social service, health or community issue.
-Alternatively, your thesis might have a business, economic, art or environmental focus.
+After completing a minimum of four taught papers (or complete the qualification based on taught papers only), students may opt for either a dissertation or thesis.
+This is an exciting time in a master’s degree where students are often completing research on a topic close to their hearts – it might be to do with their hapū or iwi; the school they teach in; or a social service, health or community issue.
+Alternatively, the thesis might have a business, economic, art or environmental focus.

 Every year an increasing number of our students also choose to write their thesis in te reo Māori.
 This is expanding the depth and breadth of Māori literature across all subjects – in te reo.